Mammograms Matter (transcript)

 Sheri: I’ve had three biopsies because of my past history, and I’m really glad that I was having my mammograms because it wasn’t anything, it was calcifications, thankfully, but because of the mammograms I was able to check that out.

 Francisca: It has to be yearly because, I mean, things change from one year to another.
 That’s what happened to me, I mean, my first year when I went to take the mammogram the results were negative and then the next year they were positive.
 So it can be the next time or it can not be the next time, I mean, you never know.

 Dr. Armstrong: Most women do take part in mammography and that’s a huge public health success story.
 There’s still a significant number of women who don’t get mammography and those are the women we have to reach out to.

 Corinne: The earlier they catch it the easier they can get rid of it.
 If they catch it late…the ramifications of a late check are deadly.

 Francesca: You love yourself, you love your family.
 It’s something you need to do for you and your family.

 Elizabeth: Give yourself a chance to live.
-Just go get the mammogram.
+You know?
+I mean, just go get the mammogram.

 Aetna provided funds for this video.
 Protect yourself and your loved ones.
-Sign up for a free email mammogram reminder.
+Sign up for a free email breast cancer screening reminder.